BloraMc/TryToHTTP/README.md

 The main reason we made **TryToHTTP** is to help you stay connected to the **TryToChill Network**.
 It also helps you get around some network problems.

+NOTE : Currently, this only works for TryToChill on Java Edition, but i will add Bedrock support to it soon ...

 ### Features

 * **Stay Connected:** **TryToHTTP** gives you another way to connect when the usual addresses are not working.